openshift/oadp-operator/docs/TROUBLESHOOTING.md

     from velero's [approved list](https://github.com/vmware-tanzu/velero/blob/6f64052e94ef71c9d360863f341fe3c11e319f08/pkg/persistence/object_store_layout.go#L37-L43)

     **Solutions:**
     1. Define prefix directory inside a storage bucket where backups are to be uploaded instead of object storage root.
-In your Velero CR set a prefix for velero to use in `Velero.spec.backupStorageLocations[*].objectStorage.prefix`
+In your Velero CR set a prefix for velero to use in:

+    ```
+    oc explain backupstoragelocations.velero.io.spec.objectStorage
+    ```
+    Example:
     ```
     objectStorage:
       bucket: your-bucket-name
       prefix: <DirName>
     ```

     2. Delete the offending directories from your object storage location.